pulseshift/ui5-lib-visualization/README.md

 data-sap-ui-resourceroots="{ "ui5.viz": "pathToTargetDestination/ui5/viz" }"
 ```

-_Please be aware that all manual steps must be repeated every time when you want to update the library version.
+_Please be aware that for option b) all manual steps must be repeated every time when you want to update the library version.
 Because this variant is more susceptible to errors, we recommend to use the [OpenUI5 Starter Kit](https://github.com/pulseshift/openui5-gulp-starter-kit)_

 ### Documentation